oktadev/okta-blog/_source/_posts/2024-04-30-express-universal-logout.md

 npm install morgan
 ```

-Then, import Morgan at the top of the `apps/api/src/main.ts` file.
-It will look like this:
+Then, import Morgan at the top of the `apps/api/src/main.ts` file:

 ```ts
 import express from 'express';